AwsSG/emojiplayground/README.md

     -   #### Frequent User Goals
         As frequent user I expect that others have rated my riddles.

-        As frequent user I expect to create riddles that gets better ratings that hopefully makes it to the leaderboard.
+        As frequent user I expect to create riddles that gets better ratings.